 In this episode of o2h ChaiTime, Sunil Shah hosted a discussion around UK and USA university spinouts to help understand both the academic and entrepreneur considerations to maximize stakeholder value.

-Works for The Sussex Innovation Centre engaging closely with the Knowledge Exchange office at the University of Sussex in supporting academics to spinout companies across a range of technologies.
+Peter Lane, works for The Sussex Innovation Centre engaging closely with the Knowledge Exchange office at the University of Sussex in supporting academics to spinout companies across a range of technologies.

-Head of life science investments at Cambridge University, she is currently active with high profile spinouts Pharmenable, Spirea, Carrick Therapeutics, STORM Therapeutics, Z-factor, PhoreMost, Qkine and PolyProX.
+Christine Martin, head of life science investments at Cambridge University, she is currently active with high profile spinouts Pharmenable, Spirea, Carrick Therapeutics, STORM Therapeutics, Z-factor, PhoreMost, Qkine and PolyProX.